Connect With Us

 The WPSP has established a goal of 50 by 50: 50% of public service roles at all levels held by women by 2050.
 To date, the Women in Public Service project has trained nearly 1,000 emerging women leaders from every region of the world.
 WPSP institutes and programs have resulted in national action plans and policy recommendations presented to government ministries, constituent assemblies, and regional intergovernmental organizations, to ensure that women have a voice in public policy and decision-making.

 Building Bridges to the Future

-The Global Women’s Leadership Institute seeks to build a generation of women leaders in public service, private enterprise, and civil society who provide leadership, invest in their countries and communities, and change the way global solutions are forged.
+The Global Women’s Leadership Initiative seeks to build a generation of women leaders in public service, private enterprise, and civil society who provide leadership, invest in their countries and communities, and change the way global solutions are forged.
 Over the next several years, the GWLI seeks to scale up its impact by developing partnerships and collaborations throughout the world and sharing by its learning programs with emerging women leaders.